Foods YOU Need! – Japanese Green Tea

 (***Updated 2/2016 to address concerns over Fukushima Radiation)

 How Green Tea has flown under the radar in the Western world is a puzzle to those who now realize its amazing healing potential!
 It has been used in Asia for centuries as an essential for prevention and treatment of many types of diseases, including cancer.
-And since it IS a Green Drink, that is one more reason I am including it as an essential Food YOU Need!

 When beginning green tea consumption, you will want to look for the best Japanese green tea you can find.
 Why Japanese green tea and not other teas?